-The site is an Alpine Travel Advisory, we issue information regarding alpine travel safety across all aspects of the prevailing conditions (from 1 June - 31st October ).
+We issue information regarding alpine travel safety across all aspects of the prevailing conditions (from 1 June - 31st October ).
 This includes firstly the weather, by observation and predictions, and the effect the weather has on the snow pack.
 In Australia this ranges from 'Bulletproof' hard ice, through to loose snow and the associated avalanche danger.
-We also report on wet snow conditions and the potential for 'wet slides'.
-Occasionally when out 'intel' is really good we are 'predictive', only when we have a really good hunch about the state of the range.

 The rate of incidents in which individuals or entire parties become overwhelmed by the alpine conditions was increasing year on year.
 Not that conditions are necessarily worsening.
 Simply more people are heading 'out', and potentially, collectively less prepared.

-What we do: We deliver up to date advice specifically on snow conditions that anyone travelling into unpatrolled alpine environments should consider in regards to their travel safety.
-Wether you are on skis, snowboard, snowshoes or trusty old walking boots, the advisory delivers info on what snow conditions to expect, and any relevant safety precautions to consider when travelling in snow bound terrain.
+What we do: We deliver up to date observations specifically on snow conditions that anyone travelling into unpatrolled alpine environments should consider in regards to their travel safety.
+Wether you are on skis, snowboard, snowshoes or trusty old walking boots, the bulletin delivers info on what snow conditions to expect, and any relevant safety precautions to consider when travelling in snow bound terrain.

-How we do it: SnowSense.org.au harnesses a network of specialists with vast experience in interpreting snow and weather conditions and potential hazards.
+How we do it: We harnesses a network of specialists with vast experience in interpreting snow and weather conditions and potential hazards.
 The core network consists of Ski Patrol organisations from the relevant alpine areas, Meteorological sources and an 'In the field' network based on voluntary observations.
 It is admittedly an ambitious project.
-In our first season we will be conducting a series of surveys with the aim of measuring the degree of correlation between storm events and resulting snowpack across the range.
 No small task.
-This will ultimately help us better understand the degree of accuracy with which we are reporting.
-Our first season will be a trial run.
-Not to discount the information supplied, simply to say that until we have conducted a survey we have not enough evidence to say that an observation in any given location is consistent to a radius of 50m or 50km.
+We archive and cross reference weather events with previous observations which will ultimately help us better understand the degree of accuracy with which we are reporting.

-Delivery: The advisory will be reviewed and updated on a 48hr rolling schedule and delivered via the web URL www.snowsense.org.au.
-We also deliver the advisory on social media via users following each region (Vic Central / Vic North East / Snowy Mnts NSW) on Facebook or Instagram.
+Delivery: The bulletins will be reviewed and updated on a 48hr cycle, or more frequently depending on storm cycles and conditions as they evolve.
+We will be issuing stability assessments on Thursdays (Stabs) and Mondays (Full Assessments) as the basic observations schedule.
+We also deliver the advisory on social media via users Facebook or Instagram.
 Issuing specific alerts as they come to hand.